AckerlyXu/heima/articles/sql-database/sql-database-disaster-recovery.md

 The Azure teams work diligently to restore service availability as quickly as possible but depending on the root cause it can take hours or days.
 If your application can tolerate significant downtime you can simply wait for the recovery to complete.
 In this case, no action on your part is required.
 You can see the current service status on our [Azure Service Health Dashboard](https://www.azure.cn/support/service-dashboard/).
 After the recovery of the region your application's availability will be restored.

 ## Fail over to geo-replicated secondary database
-If your application's downtime can result in business liability you should be using geo-replicated database(s) in your application.
+If your application’s downtime can result in business liability you should be using geo-replicated database(s) in your application.
 It will enable the application to quickly restore availability in a different region in case of an outage.
-Learn how to [configure Geo-Replication](sql-database-geo-replication-portal.md).
+Learn how to [configure geo-replication](sql-database-geo-replication-portal.md).

 To restore availability of the database(s) you need to initiate the failover to the geo-replicated secondary using one of the supported methods.